mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 ## Unexplained mystery: higher performance of pretrained word embeddings

 While compressed sensing theory is a good starting point for understanding the power of linear text embeddings, it leaves some mysteries.
 Using pre-trained embeddings (such as GloVe) in DisC gives higher performance than random embeddings, both in recovering the BonG information out of the text embedding, as well as in downstream tasks.
-However, pre-trained embeddings do not satisfy some of the nice properties assumed in compressed sensing theory such as RIP or incoherence, since there are many pairs of words whose embeddings have high inner product.
+However, pre-trained embeddings do not satisfy some of the nice properties assumed in compressed sensing theory such as RIP or incoherence, since those properties forbid pairs of words having similar  embeddings.

 Even though the matrix of embeddings does not satisfy these classical compressed sensing properties, we find that using Basis Pursuit, a sparse recovery approach related to LASSO with provable guarantees for RIP matrices, we can recover Bag-of-Words information better using GloVe-based text embeddings than from embeddings using random word vectors (measuring success via the $F_1$-score of the recovered words — higher is better).
 Here "Rademacher vectors" are those with entries drawn randomly from $\pm1$.